Top 10 Best Sites

 for something you did two years ago.”

-If you want something from somebody, you need to go and talk to them.
+If you want something from another person, you need to go and talk to them.
 If you want someone to change their behavior, you need to communicate with THEM.

 You don’t tweet it and you don’t Facebook it.
 You don’t put it out there on any of these social media sites.